 In 1947, the world forever changed with the invention of the transistor.
-Personal computing pushed us into a new era.
+Personal computing had become a “thing,” and we were now in a new technological era.

 I believe the smartphone best symbolizes the peak of this transistor era.

 I see smartphones glued to the hands of both young and old people.
-It’s pretty amazing how these small devices connect us to all the world’s information.
+It’s fascinating how these small devices connect us to all the world’s information.

-To build, support, and advance this technology, electrical engineers need to continue designing.
-This is how you get better and faster phones that you love.
+At the same time, electrical engineers need to continue working to advance the tech.
+This is how you get better and faster phones that you love so much.

-Look at this Statisa data showing the growth of smartphone users in America.
-Keep in mind, the user count from 2017 to 2022 are only estimates.
+Look at the below Statista data showing the growth of smartphone users in America.
+Keep in mind, the user count from 2017 to 2022 is only an estimation.

 |Year||Smartphone users in millions|

 What’s more, this same level of advancement exists in many other industries.
-Most every device you see is a sub-industry of its own.
+Almost every device you see is a sub-industry of its own.

-That’s why I find it important to constantly learn to upgrade your skills.
-Even specialty skills need refinement.
+That’s why it’s important to constantly level up your skills.
+Even specialty skills need constant refinement.

 Professions no longer evolve at a tortoise’s pace.
-They evolve as if on steroids.
+They evolve on steroids.

 The electrical engineering profession today and moving into the future

-Now back to the 21st century.
-Let’s look at the trending news in the electrical world and mainstream media.
+Now, we’ll switch back to the 21st century.
+Let’s take a look at the trending news in the electrical world and mainstream media.

 So again, the demand for electrical engineers will only increase over time.
-I see this as the path to creating our future sci-fi reality.
+To point out, these same technologies may one day be our own demise.

-To highlight this increased demand, let’s look at electric cars.
+To highlight this increased demand for electrical engineers, let’s look at electric cars.
 Today, electric cars have become synonymous with Elon Musk and his company Tesla.

-And yes, the phasing out of internal combustion engine cars will cause great job loss.
+Before you tell me, let me quickly point out the resulting job loss from electric cars.
+The phasing out of internal combustion engine cars will lead to great job loss.
 I get it.

 New electrical sub-industries created from electric cars

 Let’s go over several of these new sub-industries.
-This way you can see the increased demand for electrical engineers.
+This will further highlight the increased demand for electrical engineers.

 1) Battery technology

 Batteries are the heart of electric cars.
-For this reason, the battery industry is booming today.
+For this reason alone, the battery industry is booming today.

-We want to increase the driving range, and reduce battery weight and cost.
+Engineers want to increase driving range and reduce battery weight and cost.
 All the while, improve battery life and safety.
-This is a huge undertaking with a great upside.
+This is a huge undertaking with an unparalleled upside.